saranshbarua/to-do-app/README.md

 # To Do App

-A simple to-do-list made with react.
+A simple to-do-list made in react with functionalities such as adding and deleting to-do's.